hmcts/cnp-module-postgres/README.md

 - `postgresql_user` the username for the admin database login.
 Cannot be 'azure_superuser', 'azure_pg_admin', 'admin', 'administrator', 'postgres', 'root', 'guest', or 'public'.
 It can't start with 'pg_'.
 - `database_name` the name of the database to create within the Postgres server.
 Please note currently, hyphens are NOT allowed in the database name and will be removed automatically to ensure a successful deployment.
 - `common_tags` tags that need to be applied to every resource group, passed through by the jenkins-library
+- `subscription` the subscription this module is currently being run in

 The following parameters are optional